JAudisho/High-Volume-Work-Item-Processor-/README.md

 # AtlasQueue

-A compact, production-flavored example of a **high-volume background processing** system built on **.NET 8**, **ASP.NET Core**, **EF Core (SQL Server)**, and **async channels**—plus a tiny static dashboard.
+A compact, production-style example of a **high-volume background processing system** built with **.NET 8**, **ASP.NET Core**, **EF Core (SQL Server)**, and **async channels**, with a lightweight static dashboard.

-It demonstrates:
+It showcases patterns for **scalable, reliable, and observable processing** that are common in enterprise systems.

+## Key Features
-- Batch dequeue/processing with a `BackgroundService`
+- Batch dequeue and processing using `BackgroundService`
 - Bounded channel for back-pressure (`System.Threading.Channels`)
-- Clean layering (Domain / Infrastructure / API / Web)
+- Clean layered architecture (Domain / Infrastructure / API / Web)
-- EF Core with SQL Server and fluent configurations
+- EF Core with SQL Server and fluent entity configurations
-- Resiliency (Polly retry) and structured events per work item
+- Resiliency with Polly retries and structured event tracking per work item
-- Caching list results (in-memory)
+- In-memory caching for list results
-- Simple SPA to enqueue and observe throughput
+- Simple web UI to enqueue items, filter results, and observe throughput

-> It’s intentionally domain-neutral: perfect to showcase strong SWE fundamentals without screaming “tailored for P&C insurance”.
+> This project is intentionally domain-neutral so it highlights strong software engineering fundamentals without being tied to a single industry use case.

 ---

-## Run locally
+## Run Locally

-### Prereqs
+### Prerequisites
 - .NET 8 SDK
-- SQL Server LocalDB (default on Windows with Visual Studio).
-You can point to any SQL Server.
+- SQL Server LocalDB (default with Visual Studio on Windows) or any SQL Server instance

 ### 1) Restore & build
 ```bash